bee-san/skerritt.blog/content/posts/2020-10-29---hacking-accessible.md

 It’s just more natural.
 Screenreaders know this and can make the reading experience more natural.
 But completely forgoing basic HTML to create your own header is just bad.

 This goes for any ASCII markup.
-Instead of using a horizontal rule <HR> people often use dashes.I don’t understand how it’s 2020 and people still forgo the use of these basic HTML tags to create their own Frankenstein tags or to try and recreate basic HTML using ASCII only.
+Instead of using a horizontal rule people often use dashes.I don’t understand how it’s 2020 and people still forgo the use of these basic HTML tags to create their own Frankenstein tags or to try and recreate basic HTML using ASCII only.

 It’s just bad practice and takes more work than using regular HTML.